 FAQs

-Language Immersion is an approach to second language instruction in which academic learnings are conducted in the target language.
-This means that the target language is the medium and the object of instruction.
+Dual Language Immersion is an approach to second language instruction in which academic learnings are conducted in both languages.
 Immersion classes follow the same standards as those used in the non-immersion classrooms.

-HKIS DLI program aligns with the HKIS Mission and Vision, as well as with divisional-specific approaches.
-The one-way immersion model allows students to fully immerse in the target language environment while being a critical part of the HKIS community.
+The HKIS DLI program was introduced to expand the existing Chinese Studies program and provide an alternative pathway to new and native Chinese language learners.
+The makeup of students in DLI classes is designed to reflect the HKIS student body with diverse language experiences.
+The pathway aligns with the HKIS Mission and Vision, as well as with divisional-specific approaches.
+The 50/50 model allows students to fully immerse in both languages while being a critical part of the HKIS community.

 DLI accepts students from different language backgrounds to ensure language learning is efficient and subject content learning is successful.
 HKIS adopts simplified Chinese in DLI.